-This guidance focuses on emission reductions from heavy-duty on-road and nonroad diesel vehicles, engines, and equipment, and fuels.
-4 This guidance excludes locomotive and marine applications because they are not currently contained in NMIM.
-New emission standards, enacted in 2001, affected all on-road heavy-duty highway vehicles and engines, starting in 2007 model year, with an additional set of NOx requirements beginning in 2010.
-Tighter emission standards (Nonroad Tier 4) were phased in for 2008 and future model year nonroad engines.
-Ultra-low sulfur diesel fuel (15 ppm sulfur content) was required for on-road use beginning in October 2006.
-For nonroad vehicles, engines, and equipment, low sulfur diesel fuel (500 ppm sulfur content) was required beginning in 2007, with ultra-low sulfur diesel fuel required beginning in 2010.
-In general, this guidance applies to the retrofit of vehicles, engines, and equipment manufactured before those standards took effect and that will not have to comply with EPA's 2007/2010 on-road and 2008 nonroad regulations.
-This guidance document can be used, however, for emission reductions from retrofits of post-2007/2010 and post-2008 vehicles, engines, and equipment if such activities meet the definition of "retrofit" discussed below.
+- New emission standards, enacted in 2001, affected all onroad heavy-duty highway vehicles and engines, starting in the 2007 model year, with full implementation of the NOx requirements beginning in 2010. - Tighter emission standards (Nonroad Tier 4) were phased in for 2008 and future model year nonroad engines. - Ultra-low sulfur diesel fuel (15 ppm sulfur content) was required for onroad use beginning in October 2006. - For nonroad vehicles, engines, and equipment, low sulfur diesel fuel (500 ppm sulfur content) was required beginning in 2007, with ultra-low sulfur diesel fuel required beginning in 2010.

+This guidance document can also apply to retrofits and replacements of post-2007/2010 and post-2008 vehicles, engines, and equipment if such activities meet the definition of "retrofit" discussed below.